develop-er11/user_register/README.md

 # user_register

-To run this application:
+To run this application: <br>

-kindly import node_modules in both frontend folder and root folder as well as install all the dependencies
+-kindly import node_modules in both frontend folder and root folder <br>
+-install all the dependencies